This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases. Please read our disclosure policy.

 How Does The Butter Work

 When baking, this butter goes to work.
 It starts to evaporate and creates air that manipulates the uncooked dough.
-This expanding and released butter moisture from the chunks of butter is what gives the dough its flakiness.
+This expanding and release of moisture from the chunks of butter is what gives the dough its flakiness.

 Water in Our Pie Crust